flokk.

 Mercado 20 de Noviembre

 Right next door, this market's smoke-filled meat corridor known as the Pasillo de Humo lets families grill their own cuts of beef, chorizo, and tasajo over charcoal braziers at communal tables.
-It is
+It is hands-on, a little chaotic, and completely delicious.

 food_and_drink